 SLC-17 underwent major modifications to support the larger Delta 2.
 Structural changes included the installation of new platforms and a hydraulic lifting system, as well as a liquid hydrogen storage and supply system.
 A major reconstruction effort raised the complex's mobile service tower 10 feet to accommodate the taller launch vehicle.
 The Air Force launched the first Delta 2 from Pad 17A in February 1989.
 Work on Launch Complex 17 continued, and the first commercial Delta mission was launched from Pad 17B in August 1989.
 Since then, SLC-17 has supported more than 50 commercial, Air Force, and NASA launches.

-Boeing developed the Delta 3 with twice the payload of Delta 2.
-The Delta 2 and Delta 3 shared SLC 17B, and modifications to that pad to accommodate both vehicles were completed in October 1997.
+To meet the changing needs of its customers, Boeing developed the Delta 3 with twice the payload of Delta 2.
+The Delta 2 and Delta 3 share SLC 17B, and modifications to that pad to accommodate both vehicles were completed in October 1997.

 Because the blockhouse on Complex 17 was considered inadequate for Delta 3's heavier launches, the Air Force built a new 39,000-square-foot administrative and launch-operations facility, called the 1st Space Launch Squadron Operation Building (1 SLS OB).
 The new facility, completed in June 1996, is located two miles south of Complex 17 and houses the new "soft blockhouse" or Launch Control Center (LCC).

 Launch time: 2:56:14 a.m.
 EDT (0656:14 GMT)

 Launch site: SLC-17A, Cape Canaveral, Florida

 Launch timeline - Chart with times and descriptions of events to occur during the launch.

 Launch windows - See the daily launch opportunities for CONTOUR.